Skip to content

 Project Setup

-For clice to correctly understand your code (e.g., find header file locations), you need to provide clice with a compile_commands.json file, also known as a compilation database.
+For clice to correctly understand your code (e.g., find header file locations), you need to provide a compile_commands.json file, also known as a compilation database.
 The compilation database provides compilation options for each source file.

 CMake